JacobShumateJSU/Blackjack/README.md

 # Built-In Javascript Methods used
 Method | Purpose
 ------------ | -------------
-Math.random() | Generates random number to randomly determine player's and dealer's cards from playerDeck and dealerDeck array.
+Math.random() | Generates random number to randomly determine player's and dealer's cards from player and dealerDeck array.
 Math.floor() | Rounds product of randomNumber and arrayLength in order to index the array to choose a card. insertCell() | Used in the hit and deal functions in order to add a card into the row that contains either the player or the dealer's card deck. deleteCell() | Used to reset the hands after the previous hand so new cards may be dealt.
 String() | Converts parameters to String data structure/type.
 Used to display calculations on page via html elements.
-appendChild() | Used to append cards to either the player or dealer's deck. onclick() | Used with inline javascript within HTML form buttons to run the javascript functions that correspond to the button being pressed
+appendChild() | Used to append cards to either the player or dealer's hand. onclick() | Used with inline javascript within HTML form buttons to run the javascript functions that correspond to the button being pressed

 # Javascript HTML DOM Methods used